justinchoi001/liferay-learn-0/docs/commerce/user-guide/content/creating-a-catalog-page.md

 ## Add and Configure the Page

- > Tips and Suggestions

 1. Create a Page using the _Widget_ template.
 1. The _30-70 Column_ Layout is the default selection.
 This layout has a narrower left column for the widgets that refine the search and a wider right column for the _Search Results_ widget.
 Storefront designers can choose different layouts for a different style.

 ## Add the Widgets to the Page

- > Tips and Suggestions

-1. Drag and drop the widgets into position after they appear on the page.
+1. Drag and drop the widgets into the desired positions.
-1. Click the _3-dot icon_ then _Look and Feel Configurations_ to add or remove the widget's title.
+1. Click the _3-dot icon_ then _Look and Feel Configurations_ to add or remove the widget titles.

 After creating and configuring the page with the widgets, a basic Catalog page might look like this: